-The final two sections include health care and "other."
-You'll be required to provide information on your health plan for the year and your 1095-A in the first section.
-In the final, other section, users have the option of choosing from various forms in the final, other section.
+The final two sections include healthcare and "other."
+You'll be required to provide information on your health plan for the year and information from your Form 1095-A in the first section.
+Users can choose from various forms in the final section.
 They're grouped by taxes, other taxes, and miscellaneous.

 The software provides a review after all sections are completed.
 Users can return to double check items.
 They can also navigate to suggested areas where additional information might be required.

 The state return process follows the same procedures.
-The software walks the user through income, deductions and credits, health care, and other issues.
+The software walks the user through income, deductions and credits, healthcare, and other issues.
 It also provides a review of the state return and a PDF copy when it's completed.